NCCA/Lectures/PTD/L2/slides.md

 --

-# Dependancy Graph
+# Dependency Graph

 - A DG node is any node that can be connected to other nodes, and they are not necessarily visible in the Scene Hierarchy mode of the Hypergraph
-- you can show the Dependancy Graph of a particular object by selecting it and clicking the Input and Output Connections mode.
+- you can show the Dependency Graph of a particular object by selecting it and clicking the Input and Output Connections mode.

+--

+# Dependency Graph

+- Nodes have no control over updates (done in a push-pull fashion form Maya request)
+- Dirty bit (flag) is used to propagate the need to update via the outputs (the push)
+- Maya updates cause data to be pulled to the input nodes (via DataBlocks)

 ---